sachinsu/rssapp/README.md

 1. Clone the repository
 2. It has following folders,
-	a. api - contains server-side REST api in Python
+	> api - contains server-side REST api in Python
-	b. ui - UI for Reader
+	> ui - UI for Reader

 3. in 'api' folder,
-	a. create python virtual environement using virtualenv
+	> create python virtual environement using virtualenv
-	b. install dependancies using "pip install -r requirements.txt"
+	> install dependancies using `pip install -r requirements.txt`
-	c. modify dev.cfg and set Proxy (if needed) and database connection settings
+	> modify dev.cfg and set Proxy (if needed) and database connection settings
-	d. modify rssapp.py to set the http port if needed
+	> modify rssapp.py to set the http port if needed
-	e.
-REST api is currently made available at "http://<ip>:<port>/api"
+	> REST api is currently made available at "http://<ip>:<port>/api"

 4. in 'ui' folder,
-	a.
-UI project uses yeoman
+	> UI project uses yeoman
-	b. run 'npm install & bower install' to install dependancies
+	> run `npm install & bower install` to install dependancies
-	c. modify gruntfile.js to change http port, if needed. (under "connect -> options")
+	> modify gruntfile.js to change http port, if needed. (under "connect -> options")

 5. To run the application,
-   a.
-For development mode, ui server can be run using grunt (from 'ui' folder) and parallely running REST api.
+        > For development mode, ui server can be run using grunt (from 'ui' folder) and parallely running REST api.
 To avoid issues with cross domain requests,
-       following is sample reverse proxy settings to forward requests from UI to api using nginx.
+	>  following is sample reverse proxy settings to forward requests from UI to api using nginx.
 		```
 		server { # simple reverse-proxy for rssreader
 			listen  9000;